478mkharb/devops-learning/Interview/Ansible.md

 ---

-# 6. P1 — File and Configuration Modules
+# 6. P1 — File and Configuration Management

 ## 26. What is the difference between `lineinfile`, `blockinfile`, and `replace`?